 Protect Your Organization from Direct Deposit Scams

 To protect your organization from direct deposit scams as well as other cybercrimes, intrusion detection systems, firewalls and other devices to monitor your network are important.
 However, it’s absolutely vital not to overlook the human element in your security strategy.
 For instance, in direct deposit scams, cybercriminals target people, not networks.
 Which brings me back to an earlier point.
 In these recent direct deposit scams, bad actors are crafting emails that bypass technical controls.
-This reinforces the importance of including the human element in your security strategy.
 Clearly, training employees to understand and recognize malicious social engineering tactics is important.
 To that end, we recommend a Social Engineering Risk Assessment.
 Your organization will receive expert analysis of your potential risk, enabling you to plan, educate, and prepare for a social engineering attack.

 Implementing phishing training such as Phishing as a Service® (PHaaS®) is also a must.
 PHaaS® training raises employee awareness and provides education.
 It also gives your organization a continuous repeatable process for accessing phishing risks.

 As millions transition to working remotely because of the coronavirus, here’s a few basic best practices mentioned in the Social-Engineer.org April Newsletter that can strengthen your organization’s security:

 - Don’t click on or download anything unless it is from a verified sender.
 Not sure?
 Call your fellow employee to verify.